rob-blackbourn/jetblack-options/README.md

 This repository contains reference implementations of option pricing formulae implemented in Python.

-The implementations are covered by tests in an attempt to demonstrate their veracity.

-Where possible analytic (or "closed form") solutions are tested against numerical (or "finite difference" algorithms) to establish the efficacy, accuracy and stability of the algorithms.

-## Contributions

-Contributions are welcome!

-The goals of the project are centred on clarity and accuracy, so optimisations or integrations are not useful.

-Valuable contributions include:

-* More tests.
-Note that tests are code too, and have to be maintained.
-We should aim for the smallest complete set possible.
-Requests to delete are as relevant as those to add.
-* More implementations.
-Pricing models should come with tests, and a numerical bumping framework (where there are no closed form solutions).

 ## Usage

 This library isn't published as a package, and is not meant to be used directly.
 Copy the code you want, or use a library that derives from this.